scollier/summit2014DockerLab/summit_lab.md

     file /dev/log
     docker run -v /dev/log:/dev/log -i -t rhel7 bash

 Now that the container is running.
 Open another terminal and inspect the bind mount.
+Do not run this inside the container.

     docker ps -l
     docker inspect --format '{{.Volumes}}' <Container UUID>